sinayanudel/loan-app-task/README.md

 This project is a FastAPI-based application for managing personal and mortgage loans.
 It provides endpoints to create, read, update, and delete loan records.

+## Database

+The application uses SQLAlchemy to interact with the database.
+In the development environment, SQLite is used, while in the staging and production environments, PostgreSQL is used.

+### Tables

+- **personal_loans:** Stores records of personal loans, including the loan amount, interest rate, term in months, and the purpose of the loan.
+- **mortgage_loans:** Stores records of mortgage loans, including the loan amount, interest rate, term in months, and the address of the property.

 ## Security Aspects

 The application uses Basic Authentication to secure its endpoints.
 Users must provide a valid username and password to access the API.
 The credentials are verified against a predefined list of users stored in the application configuration.